Bachelor of Science Tourism

 After your bachelor

-After your graduation you can decide whether to find a job in the (sustainable) tourism industry or continue on a master's programme such as one of the master's programmes at Wageningen University.
-Learn more.
-After your bachelor.
+You can decide whether to find a job in the (sustainable) tourism industry as strategic policy advisor, consultant or researcher, or continue on a master's programme such as one of the master's programmes at Wageningen University.

 The Bachelor of Science Tourism is a three-year joint degree programme delivered by staff from both Breda University of Applied Sciences and Wageningen University.
 Year 1 and 2 take place in Breda.
 In the first year you explore the complex and multifaceted tourism phenomenon from different angles.
 In the second year you deepen your knowledge of sustainable tourism development.
 This year includes an international field project in Southeast Asia.
 The third year takes place in Wageningen and consists of a minor of your own choice and your bachelor's thesis.